eigentaylor/eigentaylor.github.io/_posts/2026-01-25-consistentcardinal.md

 ### Uniqueness of Approval Voting

-While most cardinal systems usually give voters integer scores from 0 to 5 or 0 to 10, we can without loss of generality assume that voters can only give scores between and including 0 and 1.
+While most cardinal systems usually give voters integer scores such as from 0 to 5 or 0 to 10, we can without loss of generality assume that voters can only give scores between and including 0 and 1.
 This is because if we, say, allowed voters to score from 0 to 10, we could simply divide all scores by 10 to get scores from 0 to 1 without changing any relative comparisons.

 From this perspective, every score system is just Approval voting but with fractional approvals.
 The common 0 to 5 system is just Approval voting where voters can also give 0.2, 0.4, 0.6, or 0.8 of an approval to each candidate.